shanekim28/Unity-Reorderable-Collections/README.md

 This, however, is a unified solution whicn relies on simple rather than complicated approaches, and which won't have you running two different "reorderable collection drawers" in different namespaces.
 Naturally, all listed options are free, so feel free to pick and choose whichever you like most.

 ## Usage
-Unity is unable to serialise generic types, so it's always going to be necessary to create custom classes.  _Types not serialised by Unity can't be used for underlying collection types._
+Unity is unable to serialise generic types, so it's always going to be necessary to create custom classes.  _Types not serialised by Unity can't be used for underlying collection types._ Also, both examples listed here can be found in the ScriptableObjectExample present in the repo.

 ### Lists?
 Lists are easy.
 Simply make a new non-generic class that derives from `ReorderableList<T>`, just like you do with normal lists.